The wandering domain problem for attracting polynomial skew products: Introduction

 \subsection{Organization of the paper}

 The organization of the paper is as follows.
 In Section 2 we do some preliminaries, we recall some one-dimensional results and we introduce the notion of binding time.
 In section 3 we prove Theorem \ref{thm:derivatives}.
 In Section 4 we prove Theorem \ref{slowapp}.
-In Section 5 we complete the proof of Theorem \ref{main}.
+In Section 5 we complete the proof of Theorem \ref{main}, and we prove Theorem \ref{main2} and \ref{main3}.
 Finally in Section 6 we discuss a partial generalization of our results when $f$ is multicritical.

 {\em Acknowledgements.} The authors are supported by National Key Research and Development Program of China (Grant No 2021YFA1003200).
+The first named author Zhuchao Ji is supported by ZPNSF grant (No.XHD24A0201) and NSFC Grant (No.12401106).
+The second named author Weixiao Shen is also supported by the New Cornerstone Foundation through the New Cornerstone Investigator Program and the X'plore prize.